Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 Are my rescue hens noisy for neighbours?

 Hens are very quiet!
-As long as you don’t have a cockerel (rooster), noise should not be a problem.
-The short “egg song” they sing after laying is normal and brief.
+As long as you do not have a cockerel (rooster), noise should not be a problem.
+The short “egg song” they sing after laying is normal and brief, typically lasting only a few minutes.

 Do I need planning permission for a chicken coop?

 Usually, no. In most of the UK, a chicken coop is a ‘temporary’ structure.
-As long as it’s for your own use (not a business), is under 2.5 metres high, and isn’t placed in your front garden, it’s typically covered by ‘permitted development’ rules.
+According to Bassetlaw District Council, chicken coops and runs, depending on size, may require planning permission.
+As long as it is for your own use (not a business), is under 2.5 metres high, and is not placed in your front garden, it is typically covered by ‘permitted development’ rules.
 However, if you live in a listed building or want to build a very large, permanent structure, you should always check your local council’s planning portal first.

 Leave a Comment